 - Reboot your system and you are up to date

-Next thing we always recommend doing is customizing the windows visual effects settings which can definitely sap some of your pc’s performance.
-It is worth mentioning this section is primarily for lower end PC builds, many of the higher end builds will not be affected by these changes but we will touch on them regardless.
+The next thing we always recommend doing is customizing the windows visual effects settings which can definitely sap some of your PC’s performance.
+It is worth mentioning this section is primarily for lower-end PC builds, many of the higher-end builds will not be affected by these changes but we will touch on them regardless.

 If you do wish to disable any of the visual effects then follow our simple step-by-step guide below:

-- Type ‘Advanced system settings’ in the desktop search bar, bottom left hand corner of desktop
+- Type ‘Advanced system settings‘ in the desktop search bar, bottom left-hand corner of the desktop.

-- Select the ‘Adjust for best performance’ tab and apply
+- Select the ‘Adjust for best performance‘ option and apply.

 Another really quick change you can make to Windows 10 are the performance settings, which by default are set to balanced meaning windows will set your CPU speed to only use the power required to run the tasks currently open.
 It does this to save overall power and battery life in laptops, so for gamers this is not the optimal setting to use.